gabrielsebrao/gabrielsebrao/README.md

     │    ├── brazilian (pt_br and en_us)
     │    ├── he_him
     │    ├── 17y
-    │    ├── working as a mobile developer at intelbras │    └── studying systems development at senai
+    │    ├── working as a mobile developer for intelbras │    └── studying systems development at senai
     │
     ├── 📁languages